Toggle: English / Spanish

 Using a respiratory device to protect or reduce your exposure may help.

-Asthma medicines (almost always inhalers) may help you manage your symptoms.
-Talk to your doctor about these medicines.
+Asthma medicines may help manage your symptoms.

 Occupational asthma may keep getting worse if you continue to be exposed to the substance that is causing the problem, even if medicines improve your symptoms.
 You may need to change jobs.